-Pursuant to current Exchange Rule 313.04, each individual required to register under Rule 313 is required to satisfy the continuing education requirements set forth in Exchange Rule 604, Continuing Education for Registered Persons, or any other applicable continuing education requirements as prescribed by the Exchange.
-Under Rule 604 the CE requirements applicable to registered persons consist of a Regulatory Element 31 and a Firm Element.
-32 The Regulatory Element applies to registered persons and must be completed within prescribed time frames.33 For purposes
+Pursuant to current Exchange Rule 306.04, each individual required to register under Rule 306 is required to satisfy the continuing education requirements set forth in ISE Rule 604, Continuing Education for Registered Persons, or any other applicable continuing education requirements as prescribed by the Exchange.
+Under ISE Rule 604 the CE requirements applicable to registered persons consist of a Regulatory Element31 and a Firm Element.32 The Regulatory Element applies to registered persons and must be completed within prescribed time frames.33 For purposes of the Regulatory Element, a "registered person" is defined as any person registered or required to be registered with the Exchange under the Exchange's rules.34 The Firm Element consists of annual, member-developed and administered training programs designed to keep covered registered persons current regarding securities products, services and strategies offered by the member.
+For purposes of the Firm Element, the term "covered registered persons" is defined in the current rule as any registered person who has a Series 57 registration or who has direct contact with customers in the conduct of the member's securities sales and trading activities, and the immediate supervisors of such persons.35

-24 In this regard, the Exchange notes that qualifying as a registered representative is currently a prerequisite to qualifying as a principal on the Exchange except with respect to the Financial and Operations Principal.